rune-l/Improved-Mortality-Forecasts-Using-Artificial-Intelligence/README.md

-The package with all the coded functions can be found in the folder mthesis.
+The package with all the coded functions can be found in the folder mthesis ([link to package](https://github.com/rune-l/Improved-Mortality-Forecasts-Using-Artificial-Intelligence/tree/master/mthesis))